 Taking all of this into consideration, it’s clear that mmWave test systems must differ from previous generation architectures in at least three important aspects: beam control, test time and access. mmWave test systems must include a beam control function alongside standard measurement and signal generation capabilities.
 This integration must be seamless or test time will suffer.
 Beam characterization will increase the number of measurements and test scenarios by an order of magnitude putting pressure to minimize test time.
 And lastly, there is a question of access. mmWave RF front ends include the antenna and will be packaged as a monolithic unit.
 Unlike LTE devices, there is no cable or connector access.
 Possible solutions proposed by the 3GPP RAN4 working group include over-the-air (OTA) testing, which presents its own set of challenges.

 With OTA testing, the environment for which the test equipment and the device under test must coexist for a specific test.
 Because the air is an unpredictable medium with interferers from different sources and noise, the channel itself varies over time and environmental conditions.
 The test engineer must isolate the channel in the OTA scenario, and control the device on a per beam basis in order to effectively “test” the device.

-While there has been much focus and excitement regarding 5G, the challenges that test instrument vendors face delivering solutions to the 5G ecosystem have perhaps been overlooked.
+While there has been much focus and excitement regarding 5G smartphone and network, the challenges that test instrument vendors face delivering solutions to the 5G internet ecosystem have perhaps been overlooked.
 These challenges must be solved before 5G can go mainstream and prime time is just around the corner.
-Test equipment vendors must develop cost effective, flexible solutions that are software configurable to address the challenges presented by 5G.
+Test equipment vendors must develop cost-effective, flexible solutions that are software configurable to address the challenges presented by 5G smartphone.
 It seems clear that FPGAs must certainly be a part of these systems due in part to their software programmability and immense processing capability.
 With 5G getting closer, it’s the test and measurement industry’s turn to innovate.